-Travel west on Route 23A for approximately 10 miles winding further towards the Catskill High Peaks and gaining altitude.
-Drive through the quaint hamlet of Palenville, America's First Art Colony, to arrive at Kaaterskill Clove Lookout, a 1.8 mile hike with views of the clove.
+Travel west on Route 23A for approximately 10 miles winding further towards the Catskill High Peaks.
+Drive through the quaint hamlet of Palenville, "America's First Art Colony," to arrive at The Kaaterskill Clove Lookout, a 1.8 mile hike with views of the clove.
 This hike is on the New York - New Jersey Long Path, the same trails as the horse trails used to bring travelers to the mountain top for summer vacation.
 Next, continue west on Route 23A through the winding mountains to Kaaterskill Falls, the highest cascading waterfall in New York State and the setting for several Hudson River School paintings.
-The parking lot is on Route 23A just northwest of the trailhead entrance and Bastion Falls.
-Once you park, carefully walk down Route 23A behind the guardrail, over the Spruce Creek Bridge (just below Bastion Falls) to the trailhead.
-Enjoy a moderate, 1.47 mile round-trip trek to the base of Kaaterskill Falls for a breathtaking view up the falls.
-Be cautious when hiking along the path as erosion and water can create slick conditions.
-Be sure to wear proper shoes and exercise caution when hiking near the waterfall.

 Continue west on Route 23A to Haines Falls and park at the Mountain Top Historical Society to discover the unique history of the Catskills' High Peaks, and to get maps of the Escarpment Trail and Hunter Mountain.
 These were America's first hiking trails and the beautiful views were immortalized by celebrated novelist James Fenimore Cooper and poet William Cullen Bryant.
-Guided hikes around the Visitor Center are available throughout the summer and fall.

 This stop on the Kaaterskill Clove Experience is also home to the Kaaterskill Rail Trail, a 1.5-mile section of the abandoned Ulster & Delaware Railroad; which were used to transport travelers from New York City to the Mountaintop for their summer vacation.
-This is the first completed section of a multi-phase, ongoing project.
 Feel free to bike or simply walk along this scenic road and woodland path.